 Managing a large fleet means that there will always be RUC, WoF and CoF becoming due regularly.

 Scheduled maintenance may have to be performed to meet contractual obligations on lease vehicles, or to preserve warranties.
 While a heavy vehicle driver will tend to check their vehicle before every trip, car drivers rarely do, and therefore reminders for tyres and fluids are important.
 If a vehicle fails its warrant of fitness, the implications of this should be registered across the vehicle’s availability to staff, and other vehicles may need to be scheduled in its place.

 Receipts for vehicle expenses should be able to be loaded, and exported for use with accounting packages.

-Insurance across the entire vehicle fleet must be managed in relation to vehicle disposal, types of drivers, level of risk, types of vehicles, number of vehicles, and more.
+Insurance across the entire vehicle fleet must be managed in relation to vehicle disposal, types of drivers, the level of risk, types of vehicles, the number of vehicles, and more.